GitHubDragonFly/Android_Tablet_Test/README.md

 - jna ( https://github.com/java-native-access/jna )

 It is also using a modified version of the Tag.java wrapper, part of the libplctag project, so a tag_id for every tag created could be mapped and used in the software.
-Other modifications would be related to added methods for signed/unsigned integers, previously mentioned in the related libplctag4android project (see below).
-All the modifications can be seen just by openning the project, navigating to the "libplctag" project and openning the AAR file.
+Other modifications would be related to added methods for unsigned integers, previously mentioned in the related libplctag4android project (see below) as well as an additional experimental 128-bit support.
+All the modifications can be seen just by openning this project, navigating to the "libplctag" project, openning the AAR file and navigating through classes.jar.

 Related project: https://github.com/libplctag/libplctag4android